RotesWasser/SpotifySync/README.md

 ## TODO

 * Synchronizing playlists
-    * Notes
-        * Spotify just discards unavailable songs when trying to add them to a playlist via API, which can lead to there being less songs in a playlist than expected.
-Maybe build a workaround for that?
 * Sync Configuration UI
     * Management of existing sync jobs
     * ~~Creation of sync jobs~~